scotentSD/scotentSD.github.io/_posts/2020-05-18-Invisible-disabilities.md

 ## At work

-I know a few people who had tried at their work place to get colleagues with disabilities to do some usability testing for them.
+Our User Research team had tried to get colleagues with disabilities to do some usability testing for them.
 They had sent an email to everyone, requesting volunteers.
 Even though they knew from HR that there are actually people with disabilities, they had no answer.

 Maybe people didn’t read the email, or were not interested.
-But because it seems to happen quite often, my assumption is that most people don’t want others at work to know they have a disability.
+But because it seems to happen in other work places too, my assumption is that most people don’t want others at work to know they have a disability.
 Or to be observed by colleagues while struggling doing a task.
-Or fear they will have to explain their conditions and maybe get defined by them afterward.
+Or fear they will have to explain their condition and maybe get defined by it afterward.

 ### The expectation that everyone wants to get fit or lose weight
 At work, there are often lot of initiatives for employees to get fit or lose weight.
 How do you go about turning these down, when you don’t want to disclose that you have an issue preventing you to take part?